iniyannatarajan/Anime.jl/docs/src/install.md

 The python packages `casatools`, `casatasks`, and `casadata` are required to handle the creation of [Measurement Sets](https://casa.nrao.edu/Memos/229.html) (MS) and conversion between uvfits and MS formats.
 These are automatically installed when `Anime` is installed via `Pkg`.

+> **Note:** For Mac users, the `casatools` package must be installed using the [following workaround ](https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#Modular-Packages).
+This will be a tricky issue to navigate without downgrading the `CASA` version that is currently used in `Anime`.
+More discussion on this issue can be found [here](https://github.com/iniyannatarajan/Anime.jl/issues/26).

 ## External Software

 Some features of `Anime` require additional software packages to be installed.
 These are optional and it is entirely possible to use `Anime` without them at the cost of some functionality.